Xentrk/x3mRouting/README.md

     sh /jffs/scripts/x3mRouting/x3mRouting.sh 1 0 WIMIPCOM src_range=192.168.22.152-192.168.22.157

-#### Delete an IPSET list and all routing rules and cru jobs
-Either option listed below will work.
-There is no requirement to specify the method.

-    sh /jffs/scripts/x3mRouting/x3mRouting.sh ipset_name=MYIPSET del
-    sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 NETFLIX del

 ### Create IPSET List - No Routing Rules
 Use this method if you want to create an IPSET list with no routing rules.
 You must specify the 'ipset_name=' parameter when no routing rules are specified.